 They travel in packs of two or three

 With their itsy bitsy doggies and their teeny-weeny tees

 Where, oh where, have the smart people gone?

 Oh where, oh where could they be?

 Why would a woman want to wash in a man’s old bath water?
 Why do women like the boys that are nasty?
-Why do women want to be treated like dim-witted sluts as implied in Pink's song?
-Were the Prophet and his Mentor justified in placing all those restrictions on women, ostensibly to protect them from themselves, from their stupid selves?
+Why do women want to be treated like dimwitted sluts as implied in Pink's song?
+By making men their overseer is Allah simply looking to protect women from themselves, their stupid selves?